Phi-H-D/Stock-Sentiment-Analysis-Capstone/readme.md

    - Ensure all required CSV files exist
    - Check file permissions
    - Run main.py to regenerate data files
+   - Or switch to demo mode for testing

 2. **API Token Issues**
    - Verify FINVIZ API token in .env file
    - Check token validity and permissions
+   - Use demo mode if token is unavailable

 3. **Sentiment Model Errors**
    - Ensure sufficient disk space for models
    - Check internet connection for model downloads
    - Verify NLTK data installation

+4. **Demo Mode Issues**
+   - Ensure dummy_data_generator.py is in the project directory
+   - Check Python environment has required packages
+   - Try regenerating demo data from the dashboard